List of Red Dwarf characters: The Skutters

 The skutters are motorized service and maintenance robots that stand at around 2 ft tall, appearing as motorized boxes with a single limb each, ending in a three-clawed hand with an electronic eye.
 They perform menial tasks around the ship, such as sweeping the cinema floors after a movie, or painting the corridor walls.
 The skutters are unable to speak (except with bleeping noises), but can usually make their feelings clear.
-Their hands are particularly well designed for giving "flipping the bird" (a.k.a. "up yours") gestures with one or two digits, most often to Rimmer.
+Their hands are particularly well designed for flicking the V (a.k.a. "up yours") or flipping the bird, most often to Rimmer.
 Their behavior is rather more human-like than might be expected for such crudely designed robots; they play cowboys-and-Indians, enjoy watching films, are highly emotional and appear to be somewhat unstable and malfunctional, presumably as a result of three million years of continuous operation.

 The tiny, motorized, three-clawed service droids were actual working models, save the episode "The End" (S1, E1), where the skutters were a post-production addition to the chicken soup nozzle scene.
 They were made up of various parts including old shoe boxes and the engines of radio-controlled cars.
 Interference originating from the radios of a nearby taxicab company, which was particularly busy during filming of the episode "Future Echoes" (S1, E2), caused havoc with the skutter models on set.
 One reportedly poked Craig Charles in the eye, and another launched an attack on Chris Barrie's groin.
 Coincidentally, the skutters had been scripted as very inept towards their maintenance work and mischievous towards humans.

 Kryten referred to a skutter by the name Bob in the episode "The Last Day" (S3, E6).
 Series VIII also featured a skutter named Bob along with his "wife" Madge.
 The skutters are fans of John Wayne, having their broom cupboard filled with Western props and pin-ups of Wayne, and are members of the John Wayne Fan Club.

 Two skutters appeared in the US pilot playing poker until one of them gives Rimmer what looks like "the finger".
 These skutters were given a revamp in design: a wider, rounded body with a complex neck and a narrow head with concealed eyes that pop up.

 The skutters are unusually capable of sex, as in the episode Parallel Universe, a "male" Skutter and its "female" equivalent from the parallel universe are seen with "children".

 In "Back to Earth" (S9, E1–3), the skutters had been given a complete redesign, and were added in post as a CG effect rather than being a remote controlled mechanism, as there was not enough money in the budget to even revamp the casing.
 Due to this, as the actors had no visual cue, Danny John-Jules was required to step in as a replacement for a skutter so that Chris Barrie had something to react to.